ali00209/Preview-Card/README.md

 ### What I learned

-Learned flexbox and CSS Layout
+Learned Flexbox and CSS Layout

 ### Continued development